mlbench/mlbench-dashboard/README.md

 Development Guide
 -----------------
+For tests to run locally, one should have a running local registry.
+The steps to deploy one are as follows:

+- Deploy local registry: `docker run -d -p 5000:5000 --restart=always --name kind-registry registry:2`

 #### Django tests
-To run django tests, you can either use `make test` or `python src/manage.py test`
+To run django tests, you can either use `make test` or `python src/manage.py test` Some tests will use the dummy worker image which should be on the local registry.
+To pull and load it do:

+- Pull image: `docker pull mlbench/mlbench_worker:latest`
+- Tag to local: `docker tag mlbench/mlbench_worker:latest localhost:5000/mlbench_worker:latest`
+- Push image: `docker push localhost:5000/mlbench_worker:latest`

 #### Integration tests
-For integration tests to run, one needs to have a running local registry, and the image pushed onto it.
 Those tests will deploy the dashboard on a local KIND cluster, and send requests as if it was the client.
 It tests basic functionality of the dashboard and helps with version upgrades.

-- Deploy local registry: `docker run -d -p 5000:5000 --restart=always --name kind-registry registry:2`
+They require the image `mlbench_master:test` to be on the local registry.
+The steps to load it are:

-- Build image `docker build -t localhost:5000/mlbench_master:test -f Docker/Dockerfile .`
+- Build image: `docker build -t localhost:5000/mlbench_master:test -f Docker/Dockerfile .`
-- Push image to local registry `docker push localhost:5000/mlbench_master:test`
+- Push image to local registry: `docker push localhost:5000/mlbench_master:test`
-- Run tests `make integration-test`
+- Run tests: `make integration-test`

 By default, the tests (integration and django) will be run using Kubernetes v1.15.
 To change that, you can prepend the test command with
 `env KIND_NODE_IMAGE=<image>` and the list of images is: